Quantcast

 2. Digging Tools and Hoes

-For long-handled spades, shovels and hoes, start again by getting the dirt off with a wire brush and then wipe clean with a rag.
-If the dirt is really hard, you may need to soak the holes to soften it up.
+For long-handled spades, shovels and hoes, start by getting the dirt off with a wire brush and then wipe clean with a rag.
+If the dirt is really hard, you may need to soften it up by soaking the tool.

 Once clean, sharpen the blade.
 Again, use a metal file on on the cutting edge of the blade, working at a shallow angle.
 Four or five passes should be enough.
 Also, do the sides of the blade.
 Clamping the tool in a vice will make this easier.
 Finish by oiling the blade edges.
 Add a tiny speck of oil and rub in with a rag or kitchen towel.